Are you having trouble generating a list of BSSIDs?

 To successfully deploy the Computer Panic Button software without pre-populating BSSIDs, you will need the assistance of end users.
 During the software deployment, end users will be prompted to provide their current location to the system.
 The available options will align with your Security Zone structure.
 Thus, you'll need to ensure your Security Zone structure is well defined.
 You can refer to our Knowledge Base article on Security Zones for further information.
 The prompt will resemble something like this:

 When an end user competes the prompt, the location identified by the user becomes associated to the BSSID that has the strongest signal strength to the device.
+Once an AP has been added to the portal, other users that connect to the AP will not be prompted.

 Important Notes

-- If a BSSID is already registered in the system, end users will not be prompted to specify the location of their machine.
+• If a BSSID is already registered in the system, end users will not be prompted to specify the location of their machine.
 This helpful feature reduces the number of popups and ensures a smooth and uninterrupted user experience.

-- If there are multiple BSSIDs within the range of a computer, and any of those BSSIDs have already been assigned a location, end users will not be prompted with a popup.
+• If there are multiple BSSIDs within the range of a computer, and any of those BSSIDs have already been assigned a location, end users will not be prompted with a popup.
 In other words, end users will only receive the prompt if none of the BSSIDs within the range of the computer exist in the system.